kubernetes-hy/kubernetes-hy.github.io/data/part-4/2-messaging-systems.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-After this part you can
+After this section you can

 - Create a complex microservice architecture with NATS as the messaging system